Mvgnu/MCP-Host/scripts/remediation_harness/README.md

 2. Start the backend on `http://127.0.0.1:38080` with `JWT_SECRET=integration-secret`.
 3. Wait for the HTTP health endpoint to respond.
-4. Run `cargo test --test remediation_flow -- --ignored --nocapture` against the live database, covering `validation:remediation_flow`, `validation:remediation-concurrency`, and the `validation:remediation-chaos-matrix` suites executed concurrently for each tenant shard.
+4. Run `cargo test --test remediation_flow -- --ignored --nocapture` against the live database, covering `validation:remediation_flow`, `validation:remediation-concurrency`, the new `validation:remediation-stream:sse-ordering` verification, and the `validation:remediation-chaos-matrix` suites executed concurrently for each tenant shard.
+5. Stream remediation SSE events via `mcpctl remediation watch --json`, persisting a JSONL transcript tagged with manifest metadata.
-5. Aggregate manifest-driven scenarios (YAML/JSON) into a machine-verifiable summary (see below).
+6. Aggregate manifest-driven scenarios (YAML/JSON) into a machine-verifiable summary (see below).
-6. Tear down the backend process and Postgres container.
+7. Tear down the backend process and Postgres container.

 Environment variables allow customization: